sybrenstuvel/python-rsa/doc/usage.rst

     >>> signature = rsa.sign_hash(hash, privkey, 'SHA-1')

 In order to verify the signature, use the :py:func:`rsa.verify` function.
-This function returns the name of the hash used.
-If the verification is no successful a
+If the verification is successful, this function returns the hash algorithm used as a string:

     >>> message = 'Go left at the blue tree'.encode()
     >>> rsa.verify(message, signature, pubkey)